RsyncProject/rsync/OLDNEWS.md

    either turn off `-d` (`--no-d`), or specify `-r --exclude='/*/*'` manually.

- - In `--dry-run` mode, the last line of the verbose summary text is output with a `(DRY RUN)` suffix to help remind you that no updates were made.
+ - In `--dry-run` mode, the last line of the verbose summary text is output with a "(DRY RUN)" suffix to help remind you that no updates were made.
    Similarly, `--only-write-batch` outputs `(BATCH ONLY)`.

  - A writable rsync daemon with `use chroot` disabled now defaults to a